kekyo/prettier-max/README.md

 - TypeScript validation runs only when TypeScript is available in your project.
 - If TypeScript is not installed, the validation step is skipped and a warning is logged.
 - You can also explicitly disable it with the `typescript: false` option.
+- Provide a string path (relative to your project root) to use a specific `tsconfig.json`, e.g. `typescript: 'configs/tsconfig.build.json'`.

 ## Usage